André Kertész: Hungarian period

 After earning enough money, Kertész quickly bought his first camera (an ICA box camera) in 1912, despite his family's protests to continue his career in business.
-In his free time, he photographed the local peasants, gypsies, and landscape of the surrounding Hungarian Plains (the puszta).
+In his free time, he photographed the local peasants, Romani people, and landscape of the surrounding Hungarian Plains (the puszta).
 His first photograph is believed to be Sleeping Boy, Budapest, 1912.
 His photographs were first published in 1917 in the magazine Érdekes Újság, during World War I, while Kertész was serving in the Austro-Hungarian army.
 As early as 1914 (for example, Eugene, 1914), his distinctive and mature style was already evident.

 In 1914, at the age of 20, he was sent to the frontline, where he took photographs of life in the trenches with a lightweight camera (a Goerz Tenax).
 Most of these photographs were destroyed during the violence of the Hungarian Revolution of 1919.
 Wounded in 1915 by a bullet, Kertész suffered temporary paralysis of his left arm.

 He was sent for convalescence to a military hospital in Budapest, but was later transferred to Esztergom, where he continued to take photographs.
 These included a self-portrait for a competition in the magazine Borsszem Jankó.
 His most famous piece of this period was Underwater Swimmer, Esztergom, 1917, the only surviving work of a series of a swimmer whose image is distorted by the water.
 Kertész explored the subject more thoroughly in his series of "Distortions" photographs during the early 1930s.

 Kertész did not heal soon enough to return to combat, and with peace in 1918, he returned to the stock exchange.
 There he met his future wife Erzsebet Salomon (later changed to Elizabeth Saly, also spelled Sali), who also worked at the exchange.
 He began to pursue her romantically.
 During this period of work and throughout his whole career, he used Elizabeth as a model for his photographs.
 Kertész also took numerous photographs of his brother Jenő.
 Kertész left his career at the exchange to try agricultural work and beekeeping during the early 1920s.
 This venture was brief given the political turmoil that accompanied the revolution and coming of communism.

 After returning to the stock exchange, Kertész decided to emigrate, to study at one of France's photographic schools.
 His mother dissuaded him, and he did not emigrate for several years.
 Working during the day at the exchange, he pursued photography the rest of the time.

 In 1923, the Hungarian Amateur Photographer's Association selected one of his photographs for its silver award, on the condition that he print it by the bromoil process.
 Kertész disliked this, so turned down the medal.
 Instead, he was given a diploma from the association.
 On its 26 June 1925, the Hungarian news magazine Érdekes Újság used one of his photographs for its cover, giving him widespread publicity.
 By that time, Kertész was determined to photograph the sights in Paris and join its artistic culture.